mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 Patrick Vogel, two of my past master students in Groningen.

-In the long tradition of *eating your own dogfood* the FMD is used to monitor the performance evolution of the Zeeguu API.
+In the long tradition of *eating your own dog food* the FMD is used to monitor the performance evolution of the Zeeguu API.